DevLepsy/DevLepsy/README.md

 I've been learning development since 2020, with a short one-year course in infrastructure.

 * 🌍  I'm based in Orléans
-* 🧠  I'm learning React
+* 🧠  I'm learning FullStack JS/TS
 * ⚡  I love music and astronomy.
 I'm a guitarist.

 ### Skills